One major emphasis is binding prediction

 We continue to advance methods for binding prediction using model binding sites:

-Previously, we pioneered techniques for computing absolute binding free energies, applying these first in several model binding sites — an apolar binding site in T4 lysozyme, and then in more polar version of the binding site which introduces hydrogen bonding.
+Previously, we pioneered techniques for computing absolute binding free energies, applying these first in several model binding sites — an apolar binding site in T4 lysozyme, and then in more polar version of the binding site which introduces hydrogen bonding, and finally on a charged binding site in Cytochrome C peroxidase.
 This included work on handling uncertainty in ligand binding modes.
 Follow-up work dealt with how protein conformational changes adversely affect relative free energy calculations.
-Continuing the progression towards biological binding sites we added charge into the mix, studying two different charged designed binding sites in Cytochrome C peroxidase, which involve some new methodological challenges.
-We continue to work in the space of model binding sites, and are very interested in finding suitable model systems to bridge between these sites and systems of current interest in pharmaceutical drug discovery, which are often not particularly suitable for benchmarking new methods.
-We also hope to take the SAMPL series of blind challenges in this direction.
+We continue to work in the space of model binding sites occasionally, including recent work on how crystallization conditions like temperature impact structures and binding calculations.

 We apply binding free energy techniques